 INTRODUCTION

 Microbial Fuel Cells (MFCs) are unique bio-electrochemical transducers that convert wet organic waste directly into electricity, through the metabolism (waste treatment) of constituent microorganisms.
 One such global and abundant waste product is human or animal urine, which has already been demonstrated to be an efficient fuel for direct electricity production via single MFCs with >50% efficiency (Ieropoulos, Greenman & Melhuish, 2012).
-The MFC is a true green technology that operates within the immediate carbon cycle and does not rely on fossil fuels, but it also carries the added advantage of low cost in manufacture and mainenance.
-MFCs may therefore provide a solution for delivering a sustainable energy source for the future, whilst concomitantly providing clean water production, advantageous for developed and developing countries (Ieropoulos, Greenman & Melhuish, 2008).
+The MFC is a true green technology that operates within the immediate carbon cycle and does not rely on fossil fuels, but it also carries the added advantage of low cost in manufacture and maintenance.
+MFCs may therefore provide a solution for delivering a sustainable energy source for the future, whilst concomitantly providing clean water production, advantageous for developed and developing countries (Ieropoulos, Greenman & Melhuish, 2012).

 Improved energy outputs and scale-up of the technology are most likely to be achieved through miniaturisation and multiplication of MFC units and thus careful fine tuning of the key parameters governing the performance of stacks of miniaturised MFCs, is critical (Ieropoulos, Greenman & Melhuish, 2008; Qian & Morse, 2011; Fangzhou et al., 2011; Ieropoulos, Greenman & Melhuish, 2010b).
 Some of the parameters that have already been considered include the inoculum source and community mix (Zhang et al., 2012b, 2012a; Ieropoulos, Winfield & Greenman, 2010b); substrate (Futamata et al., 2012; Yu et al., 2012); catholyte (Zhang et al., 2012a; Harnisch & Schröder, 2010); MFC structural material (Ieropoulos, Greenman & Melhuish, 2010b); flow rate (Winfield, Ieropoulos & Greenman, 2012; Ledezma, Greenman & Ieropoulos, 2012; Ieropoulos, Winfield & Greenman, 2010b); anode material (Liu et al., 2012; He et al., 2012); anode chamber volume to electrode surface area (Ieropoulos, 2006) and the type of proton exchange membrane (Ieropoulos, Greenman & Melhuish, 2010b).